Conclusion of Kewoye Latrine Project, Phase 2 – Senegal

 Despite a mistake with the delivery on the hardware store’s behalf, all the materials arrived, some by motorcycle.
 Fortunately, all the holes were dug, and the masonry was completed in a week.

 The trained masons of the village were very helpful in constructing the latrines, and the families were ecstatic to be receiving them.
 I am very proud of the work of the villagers of Kewoye and am happy that I was able to fulfill a simple need for these people.

-We are grateful to Jackie for completing this project, bringing Kewoye toward full compliance for proper sanitation.
+We are grateful to Jackie for completing this project, and bringing Kewoye toward full compliance for proper sanitation.
 We are still accepting donations.